Kustawi is KiSwahili for “thriving.”

 Education

-Community education and knowledge dissemination for healing and empowerment.
+Community education, engagement and knowledge dissemination for healing and empowerment.

 Research

-Conducting critical research on trauma, identity, and resilience.
+Promote affirming and supportive critical research on identity, trauma and resilience.

-Supporting men and boys in reclaiming creative power and voice.
+Supporting men and boys in reclaiming balance and creativity through recovery from trauma.

 Get Involved